 Always keep your personal needs in mind before investing your hard-earned money.
 It is never a brilliant idea to let the price be the most significant deciding factor; if a more budget-friendly option fits your current and long-term requirements, you do not have to spend all your savings on a fancy camera.

-Have you tried any of our eight canon cameras?
+Have you tried any of our 10 canon cameras?
 If yes, we would love to know your photography and videography experience.
 Please share your favorite Canon cameras in the comments.